anidumukkala/leap-hand/ros/readme.md

 -  cd ~/catkin_ws/src/ros_module
 - `chmod +x leaphand_node.py`
 #### To Launch
-- Connect 5v power to the hand (the dynamixels should light up during boot up.)
+- Connect 5v power to the hand (the servos should light up during boot up.)
 - Connect the Micro USB cable to the hand (Do not use too many USB extensions)
 - Find the USB port using [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/)
 - `roslaunch example.launch`
 #### How to use
 - This is an example Launch script for just LEAP Hand.
-The hand should come to life.
+The hand should move to home position.
 It makes topics you can publish to and services.
 You can see that with for example:
 - `rostopic list`
 - `rosservice list`
 - `rosservice call leap_position`
 - Publishing commands the hand and querying the services asks to receive data.
-- Please see ros_example.py for example python code that uses this LEAP Module.
+- See ros_example.py for example python code that uses this LEAP Module.
-- Also see leaphand_node.py, the actual ros module, for further details.
-It wraps the Python API.
-It should be easy to read.  :)
+- See leaphand_node.py, the actual ros module, for further details.